Prestressed bridge diaphragm (EN)

 Define the tendon geometry by setting the Definition of bar shape to Polyline and using the Edit Shape button to open the dialog for entering coordinates.
 The coordinates can be entered, for example, by copying them from an Excel spreadsheet.

 Next, just define the inputs according to the following figure.
 For short-term losses, choose automatic calculation.

 In the navigator, switch to Check.
 Before starting the calculation, adjust the Settings.
 Check the Neglect of the decompression check.

 In the table on the bottom left you can see an overview of all the checks, the amount of permanent and variable load applied and the status of the checks (pass/fail).
 In the table in the middle you can find detailed calculation results.
 In the figure you can see the result of the design for the ultimate limit state of the concrete.

 In the next results tabs, first switch to the Strength tab.
 Here we can see the stress check in the concrete.
 The calculation is non-linear and therefore takes into account the plastification of the material.
 It shows the stress in the concrete adjusted for the effect of the Partially Loaded Area above the support.
 Note also the value of the ultimate stress in the concrete, which does not correspond to the design strength of the concrete.
 For more information on the calculation of limit stress in concrete, see Theoretical Background.

 Similar results can be displayed for reinforcement.
 Click in the Reinforcement row.
 The options in the bar will change and the detailed results in the table (stresses and strains of the individual inserts, including their total usage) will be displayed.

 The SLS results can be found under the Stress, Cracks and Deflection tabs.
-In the Stress tab you will find that the stress in concrete in the bottom corner is unsatisfactory.
+In the Stress tab, you will find that the stress in concrete in the bottom corner is unsatisfactory.
 There is a stress peak.